Signed in as:

 At OCRC, she oversees healthcare related programs and services such as accessing medical financial assistance, applying for health insurance, Fresh Bucks and Farmer’s Market vouchers.

-Megan has long time family ties to the island and moved to Orcas the summer of 2018 with her partner, Larry.
+Megan has long time family ties to the island and moved to Orcas the summer of 2018 with her husband, Larry.
 Coming onboard OCRC in May of 2020, at the onset of the pandemic, she worked in client services as our Community Service Assistant.
 Getting to know our programs and the community we serve helped her make a smooth transition to the role of Development, Communication and Community Outreach Manager in late 2021.

 Megan has a passion for OCRC because its work supports our neighbors and community members who keep our island humming.
 She focuses her time at OCRC on getting the word out to the community about our services and raising the funds it takes to provide them.
 Megan is a mother of two daughters and a Goldendoodle, named Greyson.
 In her free time she enjoys kayaking, thrifting, walking, painting and traveling.